 Drop in Air Flow

-If your air isn’t blowing as strong as it used to be, it could be an indicator that your AC is on its way out.
-Take a look at your home’s air filters to confirm they do not need replacing and, if not, call an expert to help determine the problem.
+If your air isn’t blowing as strong as it used to be, it could be an indicator that your AC is on its last leg.
+Check your home’s air filters to confirm they do not need replacing and, if not, call an expert to help determine the problem.

 Constantly Starting Up

-If your system is always running, particularly if it’s not blowing much cool air, then you probably have a problem.
-It may be something that’s easy to rectify with a Precision tune-up, but it could also be an indicator that your air conditioner has to work harder to cool your home and that means wasted energy and wasted money.
+If your system is continuously running, particularly if it’s not producing much cool air, then you likely have a problem.
+It might be an issue that’s easy to rectify with a Precision tune-up, but it could also be an indicator that your air conditioner has to work harder to cool your home and that results in wasted energy and wasted money.

-If your air conditioner starts making strange noises, there may be a problem.
-Higher pitched noises may mean a problem with one of the motors.
-Rattling noises could indicate a part is loose.
+If your air conditioner starts creating unusual noises, there may be a problem.
+Higher pitched noises could mean an issue with one of the motors.
+Rattling noises could mean a part has come loose.
 Don’t risk it.
-Call an expert to take a look and figure out if it’s an issue worth repairing or if it will continue to be an ongoing issue.
+Call a professional to take a look and figure out if it’s an issue worth repairing or if it is going to end up being an ongoing issue.

 Signs of Aging

-As it is with everything (and everyone), the older something gets, the weaker it usually gets.
-Is your air conditioner not cooling like it did five years ago?
+Just like everything (and everyone), the older something gets, the weaker it usually gets.
+Is your air conditioner not cooling as well as it did five years ago?
 Are certain rooms warmer or cooler than others?
-Is it taking more time to get your home cool?
-All of these are common signals of an aging system.
-If your system is floundering and is approaching or over 10 years in age, call Parker Pearce Service Experts and 301-476-4577 for a no-charge in-home estimate and learn about our current discounts on energy-efficient air conditioning systems.
+Is it taking longer to cool your home?
+These are all typical signals of an aging system.
+If your system is floundering and is approaching or over 10 years in age, call Parker Pearce Service Experts and 301-476-4577 for a no-charge in-home estimate and ask about our current promotions on energy-efficient systems.